-Control Ref # Foundation's Control Description Test Procedure Test Result 4.01 Beneficiary birth/death dates and salutations/gender fields for split interest accounts are reviewed by the Trust Services Group (TS) to validate appropriate fields are populated.
-Inquired of management regarding the review process.
-Inspected the most recent present value extract to determine whether it was reviewed for accuracy by the TS Group.
+Control Ref # Foundation's Control Description Test Procedure Test Result 4.01 Beneficiary birth/death dates and salutations/gender fields for split interest accounts are reviewed by the Trust Services Group to validate appropriate fields are populated.
+Inspected the most recent present value extract to determine whether it was reviewed for accuracy by the Trust Services Group.
 No exceptions noted.
 4.02 The present value of split interest accounts report is prepared annually by the investment consultant.
-The TS reviews the third-party actuary results for errors or issues.
-Inspected the annual present value of split interest accounts report to determine whether it was reviewed for errors or issues by the TS Group.
+The Trust Services Group reviews the third-party actuary results for errors or issues.
+Inspected the annual present value of split interest accounts report to determine whether it was reviewed for errors or issues by the Trust Services Group.
 No exceptions noted.
-4.03 Semi-annually, TS reviews Berwyn Group's report of income recipients for reported deaths.
+4.03 Semi-annually, Trust Services Group reviews Berwyn Group's report of income recipients for reported deaths.
 Pertinent death date information is updated within the system for accurate Present Value reporting.
-Inspected the most recent unreported death report to determine whether it was completed by both TS Group and Berwyn Group.
+Inspected the most recent unreported death report to determine whether it was completed by both Trust Services Group and Berwyn Group.
 Inspected a sample of clients in which an unreported death was identified to determine whether the date of death was recorded in Innovest.
 No exceptions noted.